 \section{Abstract}

 A Cartan decomposition for symmetric pairs plays an important role to study not only orbit geometry of the symmetric spaces but also harmonic analysis on them.
-On the other hand, there is no analogue of such a Lie group decomposition for non-symmetric reductive pairs.
-In this context, this paper provides new examples of a Cartan decomposition for non-symmetric reductive pairs, namely, reductive non-symmetric spherical pairs of rank-one type.
+For non-symmetric reductive pairs, there are examples of generalizations of Cartan decompositions for some spherical complex homogeneous spaces such as complex line bundles over the complexified Hermitian symmetric spaces and triple spaces.
+This paper provides new examples of a Cartan decomposition for non-symmetric reductive pairs, namely, reductive non-symmetric spherical pairs of rank-one type.
 We also show that the action of some compact group on a non-symmetric reductive spherical homogeneous space of rank-one type is strongly visible.